PLN-team/pyPLNmodels/paper/paper.md

 To illustrate the main model's interest, we display below a visualization of the first two principal components when Principal
-Component Analysis (PCA) is performed with the PLN-PCA model (left) and standard PCA on the log normalized data (right).
+Component Analysis (PCA) is performed with the PLN-PCA model (left, ours) and standard PCA on the log normalized data (right).
 The data considered is the `scMARK` benchmark [@scMark] described in the benchmark section.
 We kept 1000 samples for illustration purposes.
 The computational time for fitting PLN-PCA is 23 seconds (on GPU), whereas